-As of 31 December 2022
+As of 31 December 2023

 - To serve RORO Passenger (ROPAX) Ferry Services is the new business in Thailand and to increase the opportunity for new business apart from the current businesses of the Company, Dr. Theparak Leungsuwan holds 20 percent and Mr. Pongthep Leungsuwan holds 14 percent of shares who have business knowledge and high experience in vessels' logistic industry are initiative persons of this new project, and also have the important rules in inviting other joint investors and sourcing of fund from the financial institutions.
 Holding applicable proportion of shares in this subsidiary shall create confidence of other shareholders and the financial institutions in participating on this new business.
-The Seahorse Ferries Co., Ltd. has Dr. Theparak Leungsuwan and Mr. Pongthep Leungsuwan being a director in its subsidiary who are representatives of the Company - In 2022, The Seahorse invested 20% of shares in Namyong Petroleum Product Co., Ltd. ("NPP"), NPP is petroleum products supplied and there was no any relationship with the Company. - LRT's capital structure comprises ordinary shares with the voting right of one share per one vote, and preference shares with the voting right of 100 shares per one vote. - NYK Group is Nippon Yusen Kabushiki Kaisha Group
+The Seahorse Ferries Co., Ltd. has Dr. Theparak Leungsuwan and Mr. Pongthep Leungsuwan being a director in its subsidiary who are representatives of the Company - LRT's capital structure comprises ordinary shares with the voting right of one share per one vote, and preference shares with the voting right of 100 shares per one vote. - NYK Group is Nippon Yusen Kabushiki Kaisha Group